SAEMF/Resident and Medical Students (RAMS) Research Grant

 Purpose of the Award

 The SAEMF/RAMS Research Grant provides $2,500 (medical student) or $5,000 (resident) over a one-year period starting July 1 to foster interest in emergency medicine research among medical students and residents.
 The focus is on self-limited research projects that are impactful in the current or future practice of emergency medicine and can be completed in a one-year time frame.
 This may include educational projects.
-Trainees must identify a faculty research mentor to guide them through the application and research process.
+Trainees must identify a faculty research mentor in emergency medicine to guide them through the application and research process.
 The goals of the grant should align with the mission of SAEMF to improve the emergency care of patients and help emergency physicians develop the skills to become successful investigators.

 Expectations of the Award